Judge Dredd (film): Plot

 On the transport to the penal colony, Dredd is coincidentally seated next to Fergie.
 Their transport is shot down by the Angel Gang, a group of cannibalistic scavengers.
-Fargo intervenes to help Dredd escape the gang and the Judges sent after him by Griffin, but is mortally wounded.
+Fargo intervenes to help Dredd escape the gang, and the Judges sent after him by Griffin, but is mortally wounded.
 Before dying, Fargo reveals that Dredd and Rico are clones created by the Janus Project, a genetic engineering program designed to produce perfect Judges using DNA formed from the best traits of the Council, including Fargo.
 However, following Rico's turn to criminality, the project was abandoned and its existence concealed.
-Fargo warns Dredd that Griffin conspired to hide Rico's survival, frame Dredd, and force Fargo's retirement to reactivate the Janus Project, urging Dredd to stop him.
+Fargo warns Dredd that Griffin conspired to conceal Rico's survival, frame Dredd, and force Fargo's retirement to reactivate the Janus Project, and urges Dredd to stop him.

 In Mega-City One, Rico terrorizes the city, killing Judges to weaken their forces.
 Griffin uses the chaos to convince the Council to unlock Janus and clone a new Judge army to ruthlessly enforce the law.
 When the Council tries to reverse its decision, Griffin has Rico eliminate them.
 At the Janus lab in the Statue of Liberty, Rico replaces the original DNA sample with his own to cultivate clones with free will as his "family", refusing to let them be controlled as he was.
 When Griffin protests, Rico has the ABC Warrior kill him.

 Dredd and Fergie return to the city and team up with Hershey, who has uncovered the Janus Project.
 Together, they infiltrate the lab, where the ABC Warrior injures Fergie and captures Hershey.
 Rico confronts Dredd for betraying him, but asserts that they are family and offers Dredd the chance to lead the clones alongside him; Dredd refuses.
-As Fergie disables the ABC Warrior, Rico activates the clones prematurely for backup, causing the lab to explode and destroying the clones.
+As Fergie disables the ABC Warrior, Rico prematurely activates the clones for backup, causing the lab to explode and destroying them.
 Dredd pursues Rico to the top of the statue, ultimately throwing him to his death.